The Digitalist Papers series presents an array of possible futures that the AI revolution might produce.

 Meet the contributors

-Each author in The Digitalist Papers offers a unique perspective and collectively expresses a vision in which our democratic institutions and society can thrive in a world of powerful digital technologies like artificial intelligence.
+Each author in The Digitalist Papers offers a unique perspective and collectively expresses a vision in which our institutions and society can thrive in a world of powerful digital technologies like artificial intelligence.

-View contributors
+View Volume 1 contributors

 Institutional partners